Trimethylglycine: The Nutrient Most People Overlook

 I recommend:

-• Designs for Health Homocysteine Supreme — Balanced, high-quality blend of TMG (trimethylglycine), methylfolate (5-MTHF), methylcobalamin (B12), and pyridoxal-5-phosphate (B6).
-Excellent foundational option for most patients seeking to optimize methylation and lower homocysteine.
+Designs for Health Homocysteine Supreme — An excellent foundational option for most patients seeking to optimize methylation and lower homocysteine levels.

-• Thorne Methyl-Guard or Methyl-Guard Plus — Clean, third-party tested, and ideal for those with sensitivities or who prefer vegan capsules.
-The Plus version contains higher concentrations of methyl donors and riboflavin for patients with persistently elevated homocysteine.
+Thorne Methyl-Guard or Methyl-Guard Plus — The Plus version contains higher concentrations of methyl donors and riboflavin for patients with persistently elevated homocysteine.

 Final Thoughts